 Interested in hosting a workshop?
 Please contact me:

-The power of ‘Demo-Debrief-Do’
+The ‘Demo-Debrief-Do’ model

 My workshops are designed to boost teacher’s confidence, and ensure they can quickly implement what they have learned.
 Workshop participants first experience a demo of an input-based strategy, then debrief collaboratively, and finally practice the strategy together in a safe coaching circle.
 This sequence is effective because it is very hands-on and focuses setting-up teachers for success.